Web Server

 For information how to configure the child to use TLS, check securing the communication in the streaming documentation.
 There you will find additional details on the expected behavior for client and server nodes, when their respective TLS options are enabled.

-When we define the use of SSL in a Netdata agent for different ports, Netdata will apply the behavior specified on each port.
+When we define the use of SSL in a Netdata Agent for different ports, Netdata will apply the behavior specified on each port.
 For example, using the configuration line below:

 [web]